• Skip to primary navigation

 Whilst comparing the two dips like for like will depend on the exact ingredients used for each dip, generally speaking, both dips offer good amounts of nutritional value.

 Baba Ganoush is generally lower in calories and carbohydrates compared to Hummus.
-Its primary ingredient, roasted eggplant, is low in calories but rich in dietary fiber, which aids in digestion and promotes a feeling of fullness.
+Its primary ingredient is roasted eggplant.

-Additionally, the tahini, olive oil, and garlic used in the preparation of hummus and baba ganoush contribute healthy fats and essential nutrients.
+Additionally, the tahini, olive oil, and garlic used in the preparation of hummus and baba ganoush contribute essential nourishment.
 However, the caloric content can vary based on the amount of oil and tahini used in the recipe.

 Preparation Methods of Baba Ganoush and Hummus